bstellaceleste/OoH/README.md

    ```
    * recompile boehm as previously explained and re-execute the applications from 3).

+### Obtaining the Graphs
+In the [scripts](scripts/boehm) directory, you have all gnuplot scripts and data to plot the graphs in the paper.
+Data are collected at the end of experiments as described above and resumed in the appropriate format for gnuplot.
+For Tracker's results: `gnuplot boehm.gnu`.
+For Tracked: `gnuplot tracked.gnu`.
+All pdf outputs will be produced in the same dir.

 # Security

 To prevent side-channel attacks that may be caused by tracked processes leveraging the ring buffer to infer information on other processes, you can dedicate a per-process ring buffer and restrict its access to tracker processes only.